Manage Your Chi Not Your Time

 With the current coronavirus crisis, many people are working from home and are thinking either about time management (if they have work) or merely distracting themselves (if they don’t have work).
 My suggestion is to use this as an opportunity to start looking at your energy — and perhaps you’ll find that ‘fire in the belly’ you can get when you have access to unlimited energy.

-On Sunday, as it wasn’t a ‘work’ day, I ended up trying out some things again.
+On Sunday, as it wasn’t a ‘work’ day, I ended up doubling down on my energy management.
 I woke up at 6am, did some inspirational reading, journaling and meditation.
-I reminded myself of my life purpose.
-Then I did 30 mins of yoga and qi gong which gave me a lot of energy.
+I reminded myself of my life purpose, which is always energising.
+Then I did 30 mins of yoga and qi gong.
 Through the day, I didn’t focus 100% on work but I just worked when I could.
 I had a 20 min nap at some point.
 I also ended up running 55 minutes toward the end of the day.
 Overall, I probably sat in front of a screen for just 6 hours but because I was so focused and energised then, my output was off the charts!
 I wrote a couple of articles, finished some other deliverables and had lots of fresh insights about my work.
 It reminded me of the importance to manage my energy – or chi – instead of being ruled by the stopwatch.

 Energy is a form of power.
 When it’s high, you feel like there’s no task you can’t tackle.
 When it’s low, you feel scattered, burnt out, and overwhelmed.Amanda Bucci, Fast Company